 Going to a new camp can be stressful, both for kids and parents.
 Summer@WES provides a range of activities and opportunities for kids so that campers enjoy coming back week after week.
 Families can set daily routines and reduce nerves by having a summer “home.”
 Most WES campers attend two to six sessions of camp during the summer.

 Summer @WES is being planned according to all the CDC safety regulations.
 In addition, we have a top-rated facility on a safe and secure campus.
 All counselors are also fingerprinted, receive a background check, and are required to take an abuse-prevention program titled Safeguarding God’s Children (established by The Episcopal Church and coordinated by the Episcopal Diocese of Washington).
-Summer@WES also has a full-time nurse to assist in a variety of ways, from putting on Band-Aids on nicked knees to helping with medication.

 Kids in the DC area work hard throughout the school year, both in academics and extracurricular activities.
 We believe summer is the prime time for kids to have fun.
 Yes, fun.
 You will see kids smiling, playing, and enjoying themselves.
 If you are looking for an intense learning environment or a super-competitive sports setting, Summer@WES is not for you.
 We believe summer camp is an excellent time for kids to relax and rejuvenate so that they can be productive during the school year.